Emperor Ming of Jin: As crown prince

 While crown prince, Sima Shao was known for seeking out talented men and befriending them, treating them as friends and not as subordinates.
-These included Wang Dao, Yu Liang (whose sister Yu Wenjun he married), Wen Jiao, Huan Yi (桓彝), and Ruan Fang (阮放).
+These included Wang Dao, Yu Liang (whose sister Yu Wenjun he married), Wen Jiao, Huan Yi (桓彝; father of Huan Wen), and Ruan Fang (阮放).
 He was also known for his filial piety and his literary studies.
 He later also added martial arts to his studies, and he often visited troops to encourage them.

 When Wang Dun rebelled against Emperor Yuan in 322, the capital Jiankang fell easily to Wang.
 Upon hearing news that Wang had breached Jiankang's defenses, Crown Prince Shao was going to himself make a last stand, but Wen stopped him by cutting off the ropes off his horse.
 When Wang subsequently forced Emperor Yuan into submission, he considered deposing Crown Prince Shao by falsely accusing Crown Prince Shao of being disobedient to Emperor Yuan.
 However, Wen prevented this by publicly praising Crown Prince Shao of filial piety, making Wang's putative accusations not credible.

-Early in 323, Emperor Yuan died in distress after his defeat by Wang.
+Early in January 323, Emperor Yuan died in distress after his defeat by Wang.
 Crown Prince Shao succeeded to the throne as Emperor Ming.

 Reign

 One of the first things that Emperor Ming did was locating his birth mother Lady Xun, putting her in a mansion, and creating her the Lady of Jian'an.
-However, perhaps out of respect for his deceased stepmother Princess Yu (who had died in 312 but was posthumously honored as an empress), he never gave her an empress dowager title—and Emperor Ming honored Princess Yu's family as appropriately he would a mother's family—and he was particularly close to Princess Yu's brother Yu Yin (虞胤).
+However, perhaps out of respect for his deceased stepmother Princess Yu (who had died in 312 but was posthumously honored as an empress by Emperor Yuan in October 320), he never gave her an empress dowager title—and Emperor Ming honored Princess Yu's family as appropriately he would a mother's family—and he was particularly close to Princess Yu's brother Yu Yin (虞胤).
 A few months after he took the throne, Lady Xun moved into the palace.
 Emperor Ming also created his wife, Crown Princess Yu, empress.

 Wang Dun did not think much of the new emperor, and he plotted usurping the throne.
 In summer 323, he had Emperor Ming summon him to the capital, but actually did not go to the capital, but only moved his headquarters from Wuchang (武昌, in modern Ezhou, Hubei) to Gushu (姑孰, in modern Ma'anshan, Anhui), closer to the capital, and also taking over the governorship of the capital province.
-When Emperor Ming tried to commission the official Chi Jian as the military commander at Hefei, positionally behind Wang, Wang resisted, and Emperor Ming was forced to recall Chi.
+When Emperor Ming tried to commission the official Xi Jian as the military commander at Hefei, positionally behind Wang, Wang resisted, and Emperor Ming was forced to recall Xi.